griffithlab/civicpy/docs/civic.rst

       Evidence codes used in the assessment of variants under the `ACMG/AMP`_ classification guidelines.

-   .. attribute:: allele_registry_id

-      The `ClinGen Allele Registry ID`_ associated with the assertion's variant.

    .. attribute:: amp_level

       The clinical interpretation classification by `AMP/ASCO/CAP`_ or `ACMG/AMP`_ guidelines.

+   .. attribute:: assertion_direction

+      One of 'Supports' or 'Does Not Support', indicating whether the evidence statement supports or refutes the significance of an event.

-   .. attribute:: significance
+   .. attribute:: assertion_type

-      A string indicating the type of significance statement being made, values are defined based on the corresponding :attr:`evidence_type`.
-Please see `Understanding Significance`_ for more details on the expected values for this field.
+      Category of clinical action/relevance implicated by event.
+Refer to the additional `documentation on assertion types`_ for details on how to enter assertions of each of the five types: Predictive, Prognostic, Predisposing, Diagnostic, and Oncogenic.

    .. attribute:: description

-      The Assertion Description gives detail including practice guidelines and approved tests for the variant.
+      The Assertion Description gives detail including practice guidelines and approved tests for the molecular profile.
       See `curating assertions`_ for more details.

    .. attribute:: disease

       A disease :class:`CivicAttribute`, linked to a corresponding `Disease Ontology`_ term when applicable.

-   .. attribute:: therapies

-      Zero or more therapy :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
-Only used with therapeutic response predictive :attr:`evidence_type`.

-   .. attribute:: therapy_interaction_type

-      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated therapies within a therapeutic response predictive :attr:`evidence_type` assertion are related.

-   .. attribute:: evidence_direction

-      One of 'Supports' or 'Does Not Support', indicating whether the evidence statement supports or refutes the significance of an event.

-   .. attribute:: evidence_type

-      Category of clinical action/relevance implicated by event.
-Refer to the additional `documentation on evidence types`_ for details on how to enter evidence of each of the four types: Predictive, Prognostic, Predisposing and Diagnostic.

    .. attribute:: fda_companion_test